Australian Citizenship Ceremonies

-The final step in the journey to become an Australian citizen, for most people, is to make the Australian Citizenship Pledge at an Australian citizenship ceremony.
+The final step in the journey to becoming an Australian citizen, for most people, is to make the Australian Citizenship Pledge at an Australian citizenship ceremony.
 Council runs citizenship ceremonies on behalf of the Department of Home Affairs (HA).

 Once your application has been approved, you will be invited to attend a citizenship ceremony.